vtex-apps/store/STORE_BUILDER.md

 To create web pages, a block must be acessible via a **route**.
 Routes associate blocks with paths that can be used to match URLS.
 Blocks that are bound to routes create **templates** in VTEX IO Content Management System (CMS).

-Apps can also insert it's blocks on specific page components as soon as the app is installed, via **plugins**.
+Apps can also insert its blocks on specific page components as soon as the app is installed, via **plugins**.
 Plugins provide an easy way to add specific functionality in a plug and play fashion to any store - e.g. Visa Checkout button on the shopping cart, 360º image on the product galery.